 The dance program has provided the student with an exceptional and supportive opportunity/experience that requires them to combine her/his skills as a choreographer, producer, and writer to achieve success; a culmination of the training you have received in the program that has prepared you for this capstone course.
 The focus of the Senior Project is the creative process/research behind an original dance that will be adjudicated for inclusion in the fall showcase.
 The actual work is to be a group piece (usually four or more performers), with a running time of no more than eight-minutes (final performance time).
 You work as a class to produce the showcase simultaneously while you work on your creative project.
-Please note that all works adjudicated for the showcase will be performed together in the venue established by the dance program/director.
+(Please note that all works adjudicated for the showcase will be performed together in the venue established by the dance program/director.)
 Finally, you will articulate your creative research in a thesis-style paper.
+You will be assigned a mentor/advisor by the dance area.